d0tTino/GeneCoder/README.md

 new codecs, FEC back-ends or simulators.
 Plugins are automatically loaded when using the CLI or GUI.
 When using GeneCoder as a library call ``genecoder.plugins.load_plugins()`` first to populate the registries.
+GeneCoder follows an offline-first design: without a registry URL only plugins already installed in the environment are loaded.

 Remote plugin sources can be configured via the environment variables ``GENECODER_PLUGIN_REGISTRY_URL`` and ``GENECODER_PLUGIN_CATALOG_URL``.
 Set